ngroberts/UAHPC/README.md

 | loko            | 1      | 16     | 1TB                                           |
 | highmem         | 2      | 32     | 768 (Technically much more, depending on use) |
 | ultrahigh       | 3      | 142    | 3.072TB                                       |

+However it is a bit more nuanced:
+If you use
+>sacctmgr show qos

+You will see that THREADED has a MAXTRES of 16 which means that per job there are only 16 available cores however you can run up to four jobs in parrallel.
+16 Cores per Job.

+As well you will see using